crnbll/Coursera_GettingCleaningData/README.md

 - Creates a dataframe named 'activity_ids_labels' with the IDs and labels of the activities;
 - Creates a dataframe named 'feature_ids_labels' with the IDs and labels of the features;
 - For both training and test data:
-    - Creates a dataframe named 'set_subject_ids' with the IDS of the volunteers corresponding to the partition of the data;
+    - Creates a dataframe named 'set_subject_ids' with the IDs of the volunteers corresponding to the partition of the data;
     - Creates a dataframe named 'set_activity_ids' with the IDs of the activities corresponding to the partition of the data;
     - Creates a dataframe named 'set_data' with the measurements corresponding to the partition of the data;
     - Sets descriptive column names in this dataframe, by using the labels of the dataframe 'feature_ids_labels', after having removed the parenthesis (replaced "()" with "") and the typos (replaced "BodyBody" with "Body") from them;